AI4SLT: Empirical Processes in Lean 4 for Formal Statistical Learning Theory: Introduction

 Formalization in interactive theorem provers such as Lean 4 \citep{moura2021lean} addresses both challenges and is rapidly gaining traction in the math community.
 By encoding proofs in a formal language, we obtain machine-checkable correctness guarantees while simultaneously creating a structured, queryable library of results.
 We argue that formalizing SLT is not merely an exercise in rigor, but a foundation for scalable, automated theoretical analysis of machine learning systems.
 Current Lean 4 implementation in machine learning includes reinforcement learning theory \citep{zhang2025towards}, optimization \citep{li2024formalization,li2025formalizationa,li2025formalizationb}.
 The most close to our work is conducted by \citet{sonoda2025lean} on generalization bounds via Rademacher complexity, but limited to simple settings, see the discussion in \cref{sec:diff}.

-Unlike more self-contained mathematical areas such as number theory or algebra—where formalization has flourished thanks to clean axiomatic foundations—SLT lies at the intersection of multiple disciplines, related to empirical process theory \cite{van1996weak}.
+Unlike more self-contained mathematical areas such as number theory or algebra, where formalization has flourished thanks to clean axiomatic foundations, SLT lies at the intersection of multiple disciplines, related to empirical process theory \cite{van1996weak}.
 To be specific, as shown in \cref{fig:level-1}, the excess risk of a learning algorithm is governed by the supremum of an empirical process indexed by the loss class.
 Controlling this supremum requires two interlocking components: \emph{concentration inequalities} \citep{Boucheron2013concen} that convert high-probability bounds into link to complexity measure, and \emph{capacity control} that quantifies the effective size of localized function classes via complexity measure and metric entropy.
 Each tool demands careful treatment of measurability, integrability, and topological assumptions that textbooks routinely leave implicit.
 More importantly, these tools remain extremely {\bf undeveloped} in Lean 4.

-In this work, we rise to this challenge by formalizing all infrastructures for SLT in Lean 4 \emph{from scratch}.
+In this work, we rise to this challenge by formalizing all infrastructures for SLT in Lean 4 \emph{from scratch} via a human–AI collaboration system.
 Starting from basic measure-theoretic probability and analysis, we systematically develop the full stack of tools required for modern generalization analysis.
 The dependency structure, illustrated in \cref{fig:level-1}, reveals our formalization path, including several key parts of representative books \cite{wainwright2019high,Boucheron2013concen}.
 Our contributions are:

 {\bf 1.
 Implementation on Gaussian Lipschitz Concentration:} We construct a \textit{complete formal development of Gaussian Lipschitz concentration} which requires building a substantial infrastructure across Efron-Stein inequality, Gaussian Poincaré inequality, Density argument, and Gaussian logarithmic Sobolev inequality (LSI).
 The Gaussian LSI, in particular, is a foundational tool in high-dimensional probability with far-reaching applications beyond learning theory.
 To our knowledge, this constitutes \textit{the first formalization of the complete Gaussian analysis tools} in any theorem prover.